-Way back in January I had a day in Elgin – which is nestled halfway between Inverness and Aberdeen.
-In last weeks post I shared the mill tour at Johnstons of Elgin, home of fine cashmere homeware and clothing, but in this post I’ll be sharing more of what you can expect to see, do, eat and drink in this cathedral and castle town.
+Way back in January 2019 I had a day in Elgin – which is nestled halfway between Inverness and Aberdeen.
+You can read about my mill tour at Johnstons of Elgin, home of fine cashmere homeware and clothing, but in this post, I’ll be sharing more of what you can expect to see, do, eat and drink in this cathedral and castle town.

 Another museum which is closed during winter is the Moray Motor Museum which is a must-visit for any fan of vintage cars and motorbikes.
 For both of these museums, do check their websites for opening times.